mstksg/inCode/copy/entries/control-intro.md

 rules: increase the flow if the light is red, decrease the flow if it's blue, and leave it constant if it's green.

+Of course, you were hoping (from the beginning) to be able to do have this be done without human intervention.

-One day you realize that you don't even need an elevator boy anymore; you can do everything electronically.
+One day, you figure out that you can do the entire thing electronically.
 To save money, you fire your elevator boy and set up a motor to twist the knob.
-Instead of bothering with the lights, your circuit will directly trigger the motor to loosen the valve (spin right) if the car is too low, tighten it (spin left) if it's too high, and stop the motor when it is just right.
+In addition to the lights, your circuit will also trigger the motor to loosen the valve (spin right) if the car is too low, tighten it (spin left) if it's too high, and stop the motor when it is just right.

 Congratulations, you now have your very first automated closed feedback loop, known as the [bang--bang controller][bangbang][^bangbangnote].